-Don't feel guilty if you don't know what you want to do with your life.
-The most interesting people I know didn't know at 22 what they wanted to do with their lives.
-Some of the most interesting 40-year-olds I know still don't.
+Don't feel guilty if you don't know what to do with your life.

+The most interesting people I know didn't know at 22 what they wanted to do with their lives, some of the most interesting 40-year-olds I know still don't.

 Get plenty of calcium.
-Be kind to your knees: you'll miss them when they're gone.
+Be kind to knees, you'll miss them when they're gone.

-Maybe you'll marry, maybe you won't; maybe you'll have children, maybe you won't; maybe you'll divorce at 40; maybe you'll dance the funky chicken on your 75th wedding anniversary.
-Whatever you do, don't congratulate yourself too much, or berate yourself either.
+Maybe you'll marry, maybe you won't.

+Maybe you'll have children, maybe you won't.

+Maybe you'll divorce at 40, maybe you'll dance the 'Funky Chicken' on your 75th wedding anniversary.

+Whatever you do, don't congratulate yourself too much or berate yourself either.

-Your choices are half chance; so are everybody else's.
+Your choices are half chance, so are everybody else's.

+Enjoy your body.

-Enjoy your body: use it every way you can.
-Don't be afraid of it or of what other people think of it: it's the greatest instrument you'll ever own.
+Use it every way you can, don't be afraid of it or what other people think of it.
+It's the greatest instrument you'll ever own.

-Dance.
-Even if you have nowhere to do it but in your living room.
+Dance, even if you have nowhere to do it but your own living room.